Fredrik Ljungström: Steam turbine locomotives

 The brothers also designed a number of steam turbine locomotives, some of which were highly successful, starting in 1917.
-One of the largest factory in the region was set up for the purpose in Gåshaga, Lidingö, Stockholm, in 1918, where the Ljungström brothers also worked out the Ljungström heat exchanger for their locomotives.
+One of the largest factories in the region was set up for the purpose in Gåshaga, Lidingö, Stockholm, in 1918, where the Ljungström brothers also worked out the Ljungström heat exchanger for their locomotives.
 After successfully assembled, this locomotive proved to be the strongest to ever have been produced.
 On top of the increased power, since the locomotive reused much of the steam from the turbine exits, its permitted more far-reaching distances without having to fill up water.

 The first successful attempt for the Swedish Railways in March 1921, patented in July 1922, was a rather odd-looking 12 tons machine.
 Its three driving axles were located under the tender, and the cab and boiler sat on unpowered wheels.
 Tests on the designated distance Stockholm-Gothenburg Western Main Line indicated 35% coal savings in comparison with the conventional solutions.
 The design with driving wheels on both the boiler carriage and the tender with separate turbines would eventually change.
 The second design was a 2-8-0 similar to a successful freight design.
 The locomotive was equipped with two wagons for the engine functions.
 Several patents followed suit the next following years, with Nydqvist & Holm AB selected as licensed manufacturer.
 Ljungström locomotives where employed for the distances Stockholm-Krylbo and Stockholm-Bollnäs.
 The turbine effect of this locomotive reached 1,470 kW (1 997 hp) at 10,000 rpm, with a maximum speed of 90 km/h.
 In 1930, the 2000th Ljungström locomotive was rolled out of the factory of Nydqvist & Holm AB: TGOJ M3 47, M3t 71.
 This locomotive remained in use until 1931 when it was replaced along the electrification of the Swedish railways in addition to diesel-electric-engined locomotives.
 Yet, built from 1930 to 1936 by Nydqvist & Holm, Ljungström locomotives continued to replace conventional ones on the Grängesberg-Oxelösund Railway.
 No condenser was fitted, as its complexity outweighed its thermodynamic advantages.
 The wheels were driven by a jackshaft.
 These engines were in use until 1953 when the line was electrified.